chikathreesix/harmonide/README.md

 # Harmonide

-Harmonide is a HTML presentation framework that supports to convert a markedown file to a html file.
-Also all JavaScript code blocks in the presentation are runnable.
-All JavaScript codes are written in ES6 that are compiled by traceur compiler.
-Harmonide is still in a development so it might have bugs and lack of features.
+Harmonide is a HTML5 slide show framework for JS hackers that supports compiling a Markdown file to HTML slides and making all JavaScript code blocks runnable on the slides.
+All JavaScript codes are written in ES6 that are compiled by Babel.

 ## Getting started